charlesb/CDF-workshop/README.md

 ![NiFi Flow 1](images/flow1.png)

-Explore the files created under /tmp/workshop
+SSH to the sandbox and explore the files created under /tmp/workshop.

-Explore the FlowFiles' attributes and content looking at Data provenance.
+On the NiFi UI, explore the FlowFiles' attributes and content looking at Data provenance.

 **Once done, stop the flow and delete all files ```sudo rm -rf /tmp/workshop/*```**